rajarshi008/Scarlet/README.md

 A [paper](https://link.springer.com/chapter/10.1007/978-3-030-99524-9_14) presenting the algorithms behind `Scarlet` was published in TACAS'2022.

 ## Installation
-To build from source, please follow the set of commands explained below.
-You can also install `Scarlet`  as a python package using pip command.
-To do so, follow *this*.
+To build from source, follow the set of commands:

-### Clone from the repository
 ```
 git clone https://github.com/rajarshi008/Scarlet.git
 cd Scarlet
 source ./installation.sh
 ```
-### Install dependencies

-It is recommended to install `Scarlet` within a virtual environment.
-This way the dependencies for running the tool will not automatically be installed in your machine.

-In
+You can also install `Scarlet`  as a python package using pip command.
+To do so, follow *this*.

 ## Input File format: